-A first aim of our manuscript is red to present a thoughtful review of the protocol used in Refs.
+A first aim of our paper is to present a thoughtful review of the protocol used in Refs.
 [43-45], giving a detailed account of all the technicalities involved in the analysis, cleaning up some minor errors, and extending it to account for regimes where the available resources do not exactly match the splitting conditions implicitly assumed in the scheme.
 The final result of this effort is to derive a rigorous analytical upper bound for the RMSE of the estimation process which deviates from the lower bound dictated by the HS by a multiplicative constant.
-In the second part of the work we analyze the performance of the protocol in some non ideal scenarios.
-To begin with, we discuss what happens when the entanglement size we are allowed to employ in preparing the input state of the probes (or equivalently when the total number of consecutive phase imprinting rounds in the corresponding multipass description of the problem) is limited by technological reasons: under this condition we present an analytical characterization of the transition to the SQL regime, where the attainable RMSE scales inversely with the square root of the employed probes.
-Second we analyze how the presence of noise (represented by the mere loss of the encoded message on the probes) affects the optimal resource distribution, both in the ideal framework and in the limited entanglement case.
+In the second part of the work we analyze the performance of the protocol in some nonideal scenarios.
+To begin with, we discuss what happens when the entanglement size we are allowed to employ in preparing the input state of the probes (or equivalently when the total number of consecutive phase imprinting rounds in the corresponding multipass description of the problem) is limited by technological reasons: under this condition, we present an analytical characterization of the transition to the SQL regime, where the attainable RMSE scales inversely with the square root of the employed probes.
+Second, we analyze how the presence of noise (represented by the mere loss of the encoded message on the probes) affects the optimal resource distribution, both in the ideal framework and in the limited entanglement case.

-The material is organized as follows: in Sec.
+The material is organized as follows: In Sec.
 II we formulate the HS phase estimation problem and explain the loophole affecting the metrological scenario with optimal input states that maximize the associated QFI functional.
 In Sec.
 III we present the phase estimation procedure, starting from the definition of the required measurements to be performed.
-In this section we explain how to extract the relevant information from each measurement, how to post-process it adaptively (Algorithm 1), and produce an upper bound on the attainable precision.
-In Sec.
-IV we optimize the bound with respect to the resource splitting diagram showing that the scheme operates indeed at the HS: such optimization is performed under some simplifications, which allow for a straightforward analytical treatment but neglect to use some of the probes.
-Then a little further achievable improvement is obtained by optimizing the redistribution of such extra resources.
+In this section we explain how to extract the relevant information from each measurement, how to postprocess it adaptively (Algorithm 1), and produce an upper bound on the attainable